adichell/grbl_port_opencm3/README.md

 Since the libopencm3 are structured to support many microcontrollers, this porting may be achieved with some effort on other popular microcontrollers.

-<b>NEWS:</b> Added also support for Nucleo F103RB and F303K8.
+<b>NEWS:</b> Also added support for Nucleo F103RB and F303K8.
 I have tested many functionalities on a COREXY machine using F401RE and some functionalities with F303K8.

 # License

 Being a work derived from the GNU GPLv3 licensed GRBL project, this project uses the same license.
 The authors and owners of every file are mentioned in the header of the file itself.
-Please refer to GRBL repository for more information about the authors and owners of GRBL project.
+Please refer to [GRBL repository](https://github.com/grbl/grbl) for more information about the authors and owners of GRBL project.
-Please refer to libopencm3 repository for more information about the authors and owners of libopencm3 project.
+Please refer to [libopencm3 repository](https://github.com/libopencm3/libopencm3) for more information about the authors and owners of libopencm3 project.

 # How to compile?